If you are wondering if you are an Individualistic person, or even what that means, then read on!

 Here are some of the most common characteristics and traits of someone who has an Individualistic personality type:

-- People with an Individualistic personality are independent and self-reliant
+- People with Individualistic personalities are independent and self-reliant

 - They have a strong sense of personal identity and unique interests